Transcribe faster with f4 (Win) or f5 (Mac)

 Controls via keyboard or footpedal

 The F4 key controls the program's most important functions: starting, pausing and briefly rewinding the recording.
 This will also work when you use other programs while f4 is opened (this allows you to transcribe in a word processor or other applications).
 The F3 and F5 keys rewind and fast forward the recording.
 While rewinding or fast forwarding, you can still hear the recording, so you'll always know where you are!
-Controlling F4 is even easier with one of our USB foot pedals (foot pedals science, science II, office and Infinity IN-USB; the "f4pro" version also supports Olympus RS-28 and some Philips and Grundig foot pedals).
+Controlling F4 is even easier with one of our USB foot pedals (foot pedals science, science II, office and Infinity IN-USB, Olympus RS-28 and some Philips and Grundig foot pedals).
 When using a foot pedal to control replay, your fingers can concentrate on typing – this accelerates transcription speed by up to 30%!

 Replay speed and rewind interval